Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 ### Subjects

-- `socialcap:protocol`: Anyone can send a request to these subject, and it is the subject that the Relayer will be listening on and will respond.
+- `socialcap:protocol`: Anyone can send a request to these subject.
+The Relayer will be listening on this subject and will respond.

-- `socialcap:tasks`: Only the Relayer or other Workers can publish to this subject, and only the Workers will be listening to this subject.
+- `socialcap:tasks`: Only the Relayer or other Workers can publish to this subject.
+Only the Workers will be listening to this subject.

-- ` socialcap:api`: Only the Workers can publish to this subject, and only the API listener will be listening to this subject.
+- ` socialcap:api`: Only the Workers can publish to this subject.
+Only the API listener will be listening to this subject.

 - `socialcap:notifications` : Anyone can publish notifications.